varigence/docs/bimlflex/getting-started/importing-source-metadata.md

 * Inferred metadata
 * Options
 * how to treat already imported Metadata
-* If the Record Source code from the connection should be added to the Business Key.
+* If the Record Source code from the connection should be added to the Integration Key.
 This is useful in the Data Vault modelling process in cases where unwanted data overlap might happen.
-* If source relationships should be re-pointed to use the Business Keys instead of using the derived source constraints
+* If source relationships should be re-pointed to use the Integration Keys instead of using the derived source constraints

 Once all settings have been reviewed the import function will read the metadata from the source into the Excel sheets.
 Tables are added to the Objects sheet.
 Columns are added to the Columns sheet.